What are the advantages of using a fully integrated cloud-based Data Analytics platform?

 Analytics in the Edge Cloud

-Integration of such platforms with businesses also brings with it several other benefits.
+Integrating fully integrated cloud-based Data Analytics platforms with businesses also brings several other benefits.
 These are highlighted below:

 Real-Time Processing and Analysis of Data